PeterShinners/comp/design/syntax.md

 the function.

 The `$in` scope represents the data from the incoming pipeline that has been morphed to match the function's shape definition.
+It cannot be overwritten.

 ```comp
 ; Example showing $in scope reset